tanvir-git/odoo-documentation/content/applications/websites/website/configuration/multi_website.rst

 .. note::
-   If you run Odoo Online, don’t forget to redirect any new domain name to your Odoo database (``CNAME``) and to authorize it Odoo-side.
+   If you run CoquiAPPs Online, don’t forget to redirect any new domain name to your CoquiAPPs database (``CNAME``) and to authorize it CoquiAPPs-side.
 See :ref:`domain-name/existing`.

 Create the menu
 ===============